freeCodeCamp/freeCodeCamp/guide/english/java/strings/index.md

 ```

 #### Comparing Strings
 If you want to compare the value of two String variables, you can't use ==.
-This is due to the fact that this will compare the references of the variables
-and not the values that are linked to them.
-To compare the stored values of the Strings you use the method equals.
+Using == compares the references "str" and "str2" rather than "Hello world" and "Hello world".
+To compare the stored values of the Strings you use the method "equals".

 ```java
 boolean equals(Object obj)